astropy/pyvo/docs/pyvo/data_access.rst

 [u'Survey', u'Ra', u'Dec', u'Dim', u'Size', u'Scale', u'Format', u'PixFlags', u'URL', u'LogicalName']

-Most services let you control the amount of metadata you get back with the :py:attr:`~pyvo.dal.sia.SIAQuery.verbosity` parameter.
+Most image services let you control the amount of metadata you get back with the :py:attr:`~pyvo.dal.sia.SIAQuery.verbosity` parameter.
 (Passing ``verbosity=3`` to :py:func:`~pyvo.imagesearch` will return all the columns the service has available.)

-You can get more information about a column either :py:meth:`~pyvo.dal.query.DALResults.getdesc` which returns the description of the column with a given name or :py:meth:`~pyvo.dal.query.DALResults.fielddesc` which returns all of the column descriptions in a list in the order the appeared in the result.
+You can get more information about a column either :py:meth:`~pyvo.dal.query.DALResults.getdesc` which returns the description of the column with a given name or :py:meth:`~pyvo.dal.query.DALResults.fielddesc` which returns all of the column descriptions in a list in the order they appeared in the result.

 >>> deccol = previews.getdesc('Dec')